Disaster planning

 Does your city/county have a specific evacuation plan?
 When hurricanes are coming some places turn both directions on a highway into one way traffic.

 Walk through house and decide where to find earthquake “cover” in each room, how (and when) to exit (two ways to exit each room, best way and second best).
-Practice each of these.
+Practice each of these at least yearly, especially when you add new family members / roommates.

 BRING WITH YOU WHEN YOU EVACUATE: